ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/udf/list/knn.md

 VALUES (123, "Williams", "Full name is John Williams", Untag(Knn::ToBinaryStringFloat($vector), "FloatVector"), Untag(Knn::ToBinaryStringBit($vector), "BitVector"));
 ```

-### Quantization
+### Scalar quantization

 An ML model can do quantization, or it can be done manually with YQL.

-Below are quantization examples in YQL.
+Below are quantization example in YQL.

 #### Float -> Int8